keith-harrison/FINDER/README.md

 # FINDER
-FINDER is a library/docker container for a pipeline performing: Download, Quality control, Alignment with reference and optionally Assembly by reference creating Metagenomic assembled genomes.
+FINDER is a library/docker container for a pipeline performing: Downloading of SRA/DRA/ERA data, Quality control, Alignment with reference and optionally Assembly by reference creating Metagenomic assembled genomes.
 This tool is intended to work alongside blast screening to determine whether or not a reference sequence appears within metagenomic data.
 If so how much?
 But can be used similarly to blast to give a coverage of a reference sequence.

 ## Installation